milhomem/makefiles/README.md

-help | Phony | Auto generates a help menu from comments .env | File Recipe | Creates a combined `.env` file from a `.env.dist` file and the current `.env` file env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables and its defaults swap_file | Function | Shorthand for situations where yor are reading and writing to the same file map | Function | Taken from Make's manual, runs a function on every element of the list random_string | Function | Generates a fixed size alphanumeric string
+help | Phony | Auto generates a help menu from comments .env | File Recipe | Creates a combined `.env` file from a `.env.dist` file and the current `.env` file env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables and its defaults envfile-to-inifile | Phony | Converts a envfile to a inifile i.e. Docker .env or Kustomize `configMapGenerator` envs. swap_file | Function | Shorthand for situations where yor are reading and writing to the same file map | Function | Taken from Make's manual, runs a function on every element of the list random_string | Function | Generates a fixed size alphanumeric string